Tribb/DB-backup/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/)](https://www.codacy.com/gh/Scene-Collective/ps4-backup/dashboard)

 ## Synopsis
 Backs up your PS4's databases.
+Removed all the useless stuff when you just need a quick db Backup, You can use the original for saves.
 For the payloads built with the most recent firmware supported visit [this repo].

 ## Notes
 - Contribute translations for the decription in `meta.json`